 Ask yourself questions like these, and you'll have no trouble coming up with the answer.

-This is an affinity card and you need to evaluate an affinity card as you would any other.
+An affinity credit card program allows an organization to offer its members and supporters, those who have an "affinity" for that organization, a credit card branded with the organization's brand and imagery.
+Every time you make a purchase with your affinity credit card, your banking institution donates a percentage to the nonprofit partner.
+So, you need to evaluate any affinity card as you would any other.
 If you would consider it a good deal in the open market, based on the way you use credit, then it's a good deal.
 But an expensive card doesn't become a good deal just because a small fraction of the profits are turned back to this organization.

-What Should I Watch Out for in a Corporate Card?
+What Should You Look For in a Corporate Card?

-A "corporate card" is an ordinary card, typically American Express or Diners Club.
+A corporate credit card is an ordinary card, typically American Express or Diners Club.
 However, you don't apply for it.
 It is issued to certain employees of a company for the company's convenience in managing travel expenses.
 There are a couple of possible problems.